 We have recently appointed a new international markets team to cover 20 key markets, including the UK.
 This will enhance our communication with visitors, tour operators and online travel agencies.

 We have been working closely with the UK travel trade and Qatar Airways to promote Qatar as a must-visit destination.
 In the short term, we’ve been working on product development and agent-training initiatives to ensure Qatar is front of mind.
-And now borders are re-open we’ll be launching a flurry of FAM trips – inviting key partners from various European countries.
+And now borders are reopening we’ll be launching a flurry of fam trips – inviting key partners from various European countries.